AI Is No Longer Just for Big Business — Here's How Wyoming Businesses Can Get Started

 Small Business B(AI)sics includes a digital AI learning hub with easy-to-follow training modules, live and on-demand webinars, certification opportunities, and practical guides designed for business owners — not tech experts.
 The goal is straightforward: give entrepreneurs the tools, knowledge, and confidence to use AI in ways that save time, grow revenue, and stay competitive.

-According to the U.S. Chamber's Empowering Small Business Technology Report, AI adoption among small businesses increased by 18% compared to 2024 and has more than doubled since 2023.
+According to the U.S. Chamber's Empowering Small Business Technology Report, AI adoption increased by 18% compared to 2024 and has more than doubled since 2023.
 Businesses using AI report that it helps them level the playing field with larger competitors, automate repetitive tasks like scheduling and customer follow-ups, and unlock growth through smarter marketing and more efficient operations.
 (Source: U.S. Chamber of Commerce Empowering Small Business Technology Report)

 The program is particularly focused on reaching businesses in rural communities and first-time entrepreneurs who may feel uncertain about where to begin.
 That description fits a significant portion of Wyoming's business landscape.
 As U.S. Chamber President and CEO Suzanne P. Clark noted, "Together with Google and the U.S. Chamber Foundation, we are helping Main Street entrepreneurs embrace cutting-edge technology to make their companies stronger, more resilient, and more competitive."
 (Source: U.S. Chamber of Commerce)